Kale Pasta Salad

 Notes

-I used my Basil Pesto with Lemon for the dressing, but this would also be delicious with Kirkland Basil Pesto, which is my favorite purchased pesto.
-If you don't find it in your store, you can buy Garofalo Whole Wheat Fusilli at Amazon.com. (affiliate link)
+I used myย Basil Pesto with Lemon for the dressing, but this would also be delicious with Kirkland Basil Pesto, which is my favorite purchased pesto.

 This recipe created by Kalyn and Jake.